Health & Safety FAQ

 Q: Are there any travel restrictions in NYC?

-Quarantine periods for domestic and international travelers entering the state are no longer required (though it remains recommended for those not fully vaccinated).
+A: Quarantine periods for domestic and international travelers entering the state are no longer required (though it remains recommended for those not fully vaccinated).

 Q: How are you cleaning guest rooms differently since COVID-19?

 A: Guest rooms will be left vacant for 24 hours between guest stays, to the extent possible.
 Rooms will be thoroughly cleaned and sanitized upon departure in accordance with guidelines provided by the CDC.
 Afterwards, the rooms will be treated with an electrostatic sprayer to ensure that all surfaces are sanitized.
 All bed linens and laundry will continue to be washed at high temperatures and in accordance with CDC guidelines.
-Robes, slippers, paper products, luggage racks, physical menus, coffee makers, minibar items, throw pillows, and extra pillows have been removed from the rooms and will be available upon request.
+Robes, slippers, paper products, physical menus, throw pillows, and extra pillows have been removed from the rooms and will be available upon request.
 All items listed above have been thoroughly sanitized and stored.

 Q: How are you cleaning public areas and restaurants differently since COVID-19?